 THE GREEN BOOK CHRONICLES:

-This one hour documentary is inspired by Co-Producer Calvin Alexander Ramsey’s extensive research and creative projects for over a decade focusing on the Jim Crow era travel guide series, “The Negro Motorist Green Book”, published by Harlem-based U. S. Post Office letter carrier, Victor H. Green, and his wife, Alma Green.
+This documentary is inspired by Co-Producer Calvin Alexander Ramsey’s extensive research and creative projects for over a decade focusing on the Jim Crow era travel guide series, “The Negro Motorist Green Book”, published by Harlem-based U. S. Post Office letter carrier, Victor H. Green, and his wife, Alma Green.
 The books were expanded in later years to include international destinations and renamed “The Negro Travelers Green Book” with Alma eventually taking on the leadership role, depicted with her 1951 all-female Green Book staff below.

 For the documentary, directed and co-produced by Becky Wible Searles in six locations around the U.S. (Atlanta GA, Birmingham AL, NYC, Washington DC, Newark NJ, and Myrtle Beach SC), live interviews are woven around motion media and animation segments reflecting travel graphics and social issues from 1936-66, exploring more than 30 personal stories connected to this little known Civil Rights era story about safe travel.
 Our goal is to complete the project in 2020 with the help of grants, sponsorship, and private donations.
 (See our DONATE tab above for more information.)

 The Greens published the Green Books between 1936 and 1966 as a travel guide for African Americans during the days of Jim Crow laws, listing addresses of tourist homes, gas stations, restaurants, beauty parlors, and other establishments that welcomed black travelers during times when many others did not.
 Even outside the deep South, travel could be inconvenient, embarrassing, or even dangerous if you were not white.
 The books were available at ESSO gas stations and other African American-friendly businesses, even some white-owned establishments.
 Interestingly there were no phone numbers listed in the book, only addresses, so patrons would simply show up and be invited in, somewhat like a 20th century Underground Railroad.